nealbarshes/nealbarshes.github.io/PAD/index.md

 Before the case, consider: (1) indication; (2) hemoglobin; (3) eGFR; (4) planned conduit (single-segment saphenous vein, then [spliced arm vein](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/MOVIEconduitAnalysis.pdf), then PTFE with [distal vein patch](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/DistalVeinPatches.pdf)), (5) baseline anti platelet / anticoagulation medications.
 I will mark vein course using ultrasound BEFORE the patient gets to the room.

 On the field: 4-0 silk ties; 7-0 Prolene. magnet pad, Ioban x3.
 Supine, left arm tucked (unless left arm vein harvest is planned).
 Drape just above the umbilicus.
 Isolation bag if tibial/pedal target, stockinette otherwise.
 If foot wound: foot should be prepared with chlorhexidine scrub in preference to not iodine-based solutions.
+Our OR team generally knows to open 4-0 silk ties, 7-0 Prolene, vein solution and other typical accoutrements; therefore, no list is included here.
 All members of the team should do a full five-minute hand scrub.

 Five main steps: 1) vein harvest; 2&3) distal & proximal exposures; 4) tunneling + anastomoses; 5) closure.